 Of course, it’s obvious that this is not a laptop meant for the average Joe, it’s meant for those who need a tough business laptop in the most difficult conditions, like in the Arctics, in mines, on constructions sites or Oil rigs.
 And those in fact will not mind paying $3000 or more for the Panasonic ToughBook C2, as they get an awesome product with 3 year warranty and Panasonic’s unbeatable customer support.
 See Panasonic’s website for more details on this unit.

-That’s about it with my list of recommended 12 inch laptops, for now.
+Ok, that’s about it with my list of recommended 12 inch laptops, for now.

-In the end, if you’re looking for more affordable mini laptops, i would also suggest taking a look at the list of recommended 11.6 inch devices. and if you’re just after a compact and portable laptop, you might also want to check out my list of best ultrabooks you can buy these days.
+In the end, if you’re looking for more affordable mini laptops, i would also suggest taking a look at the list of recommended 11.6 inch devices.
+And if you’re just after a compact and portable laptop, you might also want to check out my list of the best ultrabooks you can buy these days.